 5. Go easy on soft drinks.

 Those who frequently consume diet soft drinks are more likely to experience decline in kidney function.
 Individuals who drink two or more diet sodas per day have double the risk of faster kidney function decline.
-This was true even after the researchers accounted for age, caloric intake, obesity, high blood pressure, diabetes, cigarette smoking, physical activity, and cardiovascular disease.7 Because of their high fructose corn syrup content, regular consumption of non-diet sodas may also adversely affect the kidneys.
+This was true even after the researchers accounted for age, caloric intake, obesity, high blood pressure, diabetes, cigarette smoking, physical activity, and cardiovascular disease.9 Because of their high fructose corn syrup content, regular consumption of non-diet sodas may also adversely affect the kidneys.
+Consuming artificial sweetened beverages also damages the kidneys.

 Frequent urinary tract infections may lead to CKD.
 Bacteria can travel from the bladder, up the ureters, and to the kidneys.
 A few suggestions here: Drink plenty of water.
 Cranberries and blueberries help prevent bacteria from adhering to the bladder walls.
 Ladies, after using the toilet, wipe from front to back.